-The Torah was first written down 500 BC without vowels, and it was in possession of a small social-layer that could read and write at all.
+The jewish Torah was first written down 500 BC without vowels, and it was in possession of the priests and of a small social-layer that could read and write at all.

 I just want to touch here a few examples: Exodus, Noah, Jonas, Genesis, Solomon, Abraham.

 ... i called my son from egypt...(Hosea 11.1)